-The board’s LED should flash green once the solar panel provides more than 12V.
-It may be easiest to initially connect a 4S or 6S battery to the MPPT’s VIN port
+The board’s LED should flash green once the solar panel or battery is attached.

 Connect a ground station to the autopilot.
 For the following example, we’ll use Mission Planner.
 In Mission Planner, set the following parameters and reboot the autopilot.